top of page

 The fabulous Miss Vardo

 The final stop is in a mini labyrinth where the gentle and stoic pickle king, Tamaz Gachechiladze, makes the best pickled and fermented treats in the city.
 While his garlic, cucumbers, green peppers, gandzili (young wild garlic), jonjoli (bladdernut flowers) and green tomatoes should be on every table, it is his marinated carrots that are gold medal worthy.
-I once brought local celebrity chef Tekuna Gachecheladze (no relation) here with an American counterpart, Todd English.
+I once brought local celebrity chef Tekuna Gachechiladze (no relation) here with an American counterpart, Todd English.
 Tamaz’s late wife, Nunu, had just mixed her carrots in the perfect combination of blue fenugreek, red pepper, coriander, salt, wine vinegar and raw sunflower seed oil.
 Tekuna became a dedicated customer.
 In fact, Tamaz’s carrots have become so popular, he rarely has any for us to sample.
 Today, however, I have guests radiating some sort of magical aura.
 Tamaz offers us the last of his own personal lunch stash, and surprise, surprise, cups of chacha to go with them.

 Vardo, who makes a fiery adjika paste (great as a meat rub and excellent on cucumbers), joins us from a neighboring stall.
 Like most of the people at the Deserter’s Bazaar, Tamaz and Vardo work twelve hours, seven days a week.
 The market is not a job, it is their life and it is my sincere fortune that by bringing guests here over the past several years, I have become part of it.